-Although Beats headphones work with any Bluetooth device, they are best when paired with your iPhone, iPad, iPod or Mac.
-Many feature the great W1 and H1 chips also found in Apple AirPods, which make connecting with Apple devices easier than ever.
+Although Beats headphones work with any Bluetooth device, many feature the great W1 and H1 chips also found in Apple AirPods, which make connecting with Apple devices easier than ever.

 - Reviewed on: 16 August 18